 This is the Final Report of the Stage 1-2 Project undertaken in 2025-26 related to Grid Forming Standard Development within the general topic Research Topic 1 – Inverter Design: Development of capabilities, services, design methodologies and standards for Inverter-Based Resources (IBRs).

-The objective of this project is to complement the technical research that is being undertaken in this field by leading research groups and coordinating at an international level to assist in creating a path to the development of consistent international standards associated with Grid Forming Converters.
-The intention is to provide leadership and coordination on the joint standards development effort with the major players in this space.
+The objective of this project is to complement the technical research that is being undertaken in this field by leading research groups and coordinating at an international level to assist in creating a path to the development of consistent international standards Iassociated with Grid Forming Converters.
+The project was initiated as part of CSIRO’s commitment to the Global Power System Transformation Consortium (G-PST) and its commitment to the global cooperation The intention is to provide leadership and coordination on the joint standards development effort with the major players in this space.
+Australian leadership was seen as valuable to achieving alignment between European / Asian / US interests.

-This part of the project is to drive the coordination and development of a dual logo IEC/IEEE standard.
+This part of the project is to drive the coordination and development of a dual logo IEC/IEEE standard providing a framework for the interoperability of grid forming converters connected to the power system.

-Very high shares of Converter-Based Resources (CBRs) without grid-forming technology pose critical threats to power system reliability.
+The reduction of generation from synchronous machines has led to an increasing proportion of generation being from Converter-Based Resources (CBRs).
+Not having grid-forming technology but rather grid following technology (as is presently the case) poses a critical threat to power system reliability.
 This is evident in the form of grid and CBR equipment instabilities, unwanted grid oscillations, poor power quality and even local and region-wide blackouts.
 A deliberate framework of demonstrations, requirements and incentives to be deployed quickly is required so the energy transition can continue to accelerate and power system operators can manage the increasingly aggressive global commitments required to address climate change.

-IEEE have three separate activities underway for work in the short-/medium-term future:
+As the IEEE 2800 standard deals with grid following CBRs IEEE have three separate activities underway for work in the short/medium-term future to cover this deficiency:

 2800.1 New Recommended Practice for GFM IBR Equipment (being the internal IEEE nomenclature for the Joint IEC/IEEE project)